aridjayarecipes/cutesrecipes.web.app/content/post/1887-how-to-prepare-favorite-roasted-carrot-soup.md

 1. Use emulsion blender until smooth

 This satisfying and healthy roasted carrot soup has the perfect hint of ginger and gets an additional flavor boost from roasted garlic and onions.
 Roasted + Clean Carrot Soup. goop.
 The idea here is to slow roast and caramelize half the carrots and keep the other half super clean.
 Roasted carrot soup sounds fancy, right?
-While this looks very fancy and pretty in a bowl, it's definitely not hard to make on your own.
+While this looks very fancy and pretty in a bowl, it&#39;s definitely not hard to make on your own.

 So that's going to wrap this up for this special food roasted carrot soup recipe.
 Thank you very much for reading.
 I'm confident that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!